 The Lisbon Treaty has established the Union as a legal personality (Art.
 47 TEU).
-Itopens for mixed agreements on foreign policy and community topics.
-This is possible by conferring the legal personality upon the whole EU.
+It opened for mixed agreements on foreign policy and community topics.

-The so-called 'competence of external negotiation', has become a sole competence of the EU - member states will not be allowed to negotiate within this area on their own, unilaterally.
+The so-called 'competence of external negotiation', has become a sole competence of the EU - member states are no longer allowed to negotiate within this area on their own.